cyberw/aiolocust/README.md

 ## Alternative ways to install

-If your tests need additional packages, or you want to structure your code in a complete Python project, here's how:
+If your tests need additional packages, or you want to structure your code in a complete Python project:

 ```text
 uv init --python 3.14t